groonga/groonga/doc/source/reference/commands/schema.rst

    * - Name
      - Description
    * - ``name``
-     - The Groonga command name to create the object.
+     - The Groonga command name to create the table or column.
    * - ``arguments``
-     - The arguments of the Groonga command to create the object.
+     - The arguments of the Groonga command to create the table or column.

        This is an object that its key is argument name and its value is argument value.
    * - ``command_line``
-     - The Groonga command line to create the object.
+     - The Groonga command line to create the table or column.

        This is a string that can be evaluated by Groonga.